You Don't Need Agentic AI. You Need Agency.

 The role of community: this is not a solo endeavor.
 Divide and conquer is the modus operandi of big tech companies.
 But agency in isolation?
 That’s a consumer preference.
 Agency in community?
 That’s democracy.

 The zero-sum trap: the idea that more agency for the bots means less for us because we’re now the resource to extract from.
 But the move isn’t to compete.
-It’s to reject the frame entirely: look up, find each other, engage in multiplayer agency.
+It’s to reject the frame entirely: look up, find each other, engage in multiplayer mode.

 What skills of thinking and creating do we want to keep sharp and not just hand over to a machine?
 Drop your answer in the comments.